justindepierro/boxcall/docs/DIAGRAM_BUILDER_V2.md

 ---

-This document will evolve; treat as living spec until Phase 2 locked.
+This document will evolve; treat as living spec until Phase 2b is complete.
+Last updated after integrating undo/redo, snapping, and draft persistence (see Current Implementation Details).